ajalt/clikt/docs/pages/advanced.md

 an alias expands to will be expanded again, even if they match another alias.

-You also use this fucionality to implement command prefixes:
+You also use this functionality to implement command prefixes:

 ```kotlin
 class Tool : CliktCommand() {